prateeksab/crypto/README.md

 # Crypto Projects - Smart contracts & Javascript

 To run the code, you will need hardhat installed locally.
 Change the Alchemy/Infura keys to match your keys.
 You will also be required to install openZeppelin, ethers-hardhat.
 See hardhatconfig.js for other requirements.

-Questions for ref-
+### Questions for ref-
-Q1 - smart contract treasury that exchanges tokens with its own token - Automatically Q2 - ERC20 token that gives 1% incentive to existing holders on every transaction
+<li> Q1 - smart contract treasury that exchanges tokens with its own token - Automatically </li>
+<li> Q2 - ERC20 token that gives 1% incentive to existing holders on every transaction </li>

 ## Setting up response to Q1 - Smart Contract treasury